gravity-1001/wc-exp-04/README.md

 # wc-exp-04
-Aim : Write JavaScript to validate the fields of the Registration page
+Aim : Write JavaScript to validate the following fields of the Registration page

+1. First Name
+2. Password
+3. E-mail id
+4. Mobile Number
+5. Last Name and Address